The Basic Principles of War Propaganda: 2. Our adversary is solely responsible for this war!

 Morelli puts forward that this principle follows from the fact that each party assures to be compelled to declare war in order to prevent the adversary from "destroying our values", endangering our freedom, or destroying us altogether.
 It is the paradox of a war that is waged to prevent wars.
 This leads us almost to George Orwell's mythical phrase: "War is peace."
-In line with this understanding, the US was forced to wage war against Iraq, because Iraq had left no other choice.
+In line with this understanding, the USA was forced to wage war against Iraq, because Iraq had left no other choice.
 They react only, defending themselves against provocations of the enemy, who is fully responsible for the outbreak of the war.
 "Daladier assures in his 'Call to the Nation' on September 3, 1939 - taking over the responsibility of France for the consequences of the Treaty of Versailles -:' Germany has already refused to respond to the people with a good heart at this time have raised their voice for peace in the world. [...]
 We wage the war because they force it on us. '"Ribbentrop justified the war against Poland by saying:" The Fuehrer does not want war.
 He resolves on this with a heavy heart.
 But the decision on war and peace does not depend on him.
 It depends on Poland.
 In certain vital questions for the Reich, Poland has to give in and fulfill the demands that we can not do without.
 If Poland refuses, the responsibility for a conflict lies with her and not with Germany. "(p.
-16 in the French original) In the same sense, on January 9, 1991 we could read about the Gulf War in Le Soir: "The peace that the whole world desires more than anything else, can not be built on simple concessions to an act of piracy."
+16 in the French original) In the same sense, on January 9, 1991, we could read about the Gulf War in Le Soir: "The peace that the whole world desires more than anything else, can not be built on simple concessions to an act of piracy."
 The same is true of the Iraq war, because before the war broke out, on September 12, 2002 Le Parisien titled: How Saddam prepares for war.